Supported Robots

 If you’re interested in hardware specifics, teardowns and more, check out Dennis Giese’s Vacuum Robot Overview.

-Unless noted otherwise, you can assume that these robots were tested by us.
+Unless noted otherwise, these robots were all tested by me personally to ensure that:

 Hint: